itrimble/Mock-Interview/README.md

 *   What is the MITRE Att&CK Framework ?
 *   What is the CIA Triad ?
 *   How would you have handled the Log4j attack ?
+*   What tool in linux would you use to filter text ?  - Grep
+*   What command can you use in linux to view all resources in Linux - top, ps aux
+*   What does this mean CHMOD 777 ?
+*   Hw do you remove a folder in Linux ?  rmdir
+*   How do you remove a file in Linux ? rm -f
+*   How can you view hidden files in Linux ? ls -a
+*   If you want to connect to another computer securely, what protocol do you use ?
+SSH
+*   What is this command ?  dig google.com (DNS Query for a domain)
+*   What does Zero Trust mean ?

 What are the stages of the incident response lifecycle?